 When she first meets Adam Elhadad, Caroline is surprised to discover that he looks like an ordinary guy that she might meet back home in Sandusky and that he's handsome.
 She "expected something more unusual" and wonders if she could be attracted to a boy like him.

-However as she experiences life in Egypt, Caroline begins to learn about the culture and her preconceived ideas about Islam begin to change.
+However, as she experiences life in Egypt and learns more about the culture, Caroline's preconceived ideas about Islam and the Middle East begin to change.
 This is demonstrated in her conversation with her best friend Hannah who believes all Middle Eastern men have beards and admits that the only Middle Eastern man she knows is Osama bin Laden, a terrorist.
 Caroline tells her "The Middle East is a huge place -- a bunch of different countries that have their own cultures.
 Not all the men have beards, just like not all the women wear hijabs, but misconceptions like these are how people end up believing that everyone from the Middle East is a terrorist."

-Doller attempts to show through Caroline and Adam, that despite their obvious differences, people are often more similar than is immediately evident.
-For example, Caroline's mother helps her to see that some things about the Muslim's practice of their faith is not so different from their own faith.
+Doller uses Caroline and Adam's different faith beliefs to demonstrate, that despite their obvious differences, people are often more similar than is immediately evident.
+Caroline's mother helps her to see that some things about the Muslim's practice of their faith is not so different from their own faith.
 She points out that as a Catholic she says morning and evening prayers and even prays throughout the day, something she has in common with the Egyptian Muslims.
 Their calls to prayer are similar to the ringing of church bells in Sandusky for Mass.
 When Adam informs Caroline that Muslims use their right hand for all things honorable they discover that they are both left handed and that family members have been discouraged from using their left hand.
 Later on when talking with Aya, Caroline notes that her grandmother has a similar saying to the Arabic "Inshallah" which means "If it is God's will."

-As Caroline and Adam fall in love they face increasing resistance from their concerned families and friends.
+As Caroline and Adam fall in love, they face increasing resistance from their concerned families and friends.
 Adam knows a relationship with Caroline is "haram" but he decides to follow his heart.
-He must deal with the expectations of his family to marry a Muslim girl while Caroline struggles to fit in with his friends, some of whom do not like her.
+He must deal with the expectations of his family to marry a Muslim girl, while Caroline struggles to fit in with his friends, some of whom do not like her.
 She also feels deep conflict over what a possible marriage to Adam might mean.
 Caroline cannot envisage herself converting to Islam and living the rest of her life in Cairo as she feels strongly drawn to her Catholic faith.
 As it turns out neither have to decide at this time to go against their culture or their beliefs.
+In a perfect world, they might more easily choose to marry.

 Doller weaves in a satisfying ending for her readers, that is both romantic and plausible.
 Adam and Caroline are free to choose their relationship but only in America where society is more open.
 This novel's strengths are its descriptions of life in Cairo and the well drawn cast of characters.
-Even the secondary characters are real and interesting.
+Even the secondary characters, for the most part, are real and interesting.
+With one exception.

 Sadly this novel is marred by a stereotypical portrayal of an older Catholic, Caroline's Grandma Irene who is characterized as a bigot.
 She warns Caroline "to stay away from Muslims." obviously an impossible task for her granddaughter who is living in a Muslim country.
-Grandma Irene is a hypocritical Catholic despite attending weekly Mass.
+Grandma Irene is portrayed as a hypocritical Catholic, attending weekly Mass while hating Muslims.
 She is the foil to the younger Caroline, who represents the modern Catholic, open, flexible, and tolerant.
 Of course no mention is made of why Caroline's grandmother feels this way, only that it is wrong and intolerant.
-(The animosity between Muslims and Catholics goes back to the 7th century with the loss of important Christian shrines in the Holy Land, the persecution of Catholics in Muslim countries, as well as several attempts to conquer Christian Europe throughout the centuries.
-Persecution continues unabated today with attacks on Coptic Christians in Egypt.
+It's important for young readers to understand the history between Catholics and Muslims and why older Catholics might hold such beliefs.
+The animosity between Muslims and Catholics goes back to the 7th century with the loss of important Christian shrines in the Holy Land, the severe persecution and enslavement of Catholics in Muslim countries, as well as several attempts to conquer Christian Europe throughout the centuries.
+In particular, Christians in Egypt are persecuted, particularly Coptic Christians.
 In April 2017 two churches were bombed in Tanta and Alexandria during Easter and in May 2017 a group of Coptic Christians on a pilgrimage were massacred by Muslim extremists.
-Christians who make up ten per cent of Egypt's population complain of little protection by police and non enforcement of freedom of religion laws.)
+Christians who make up ten per cent of Egypt's population complain of little protection by police and non enforcement of freedom of religion laws.
 To make her grandmother even more intolerant, it turns out she doesn't like blacks either.
-It would be nice to see a positive characterization of a Catholic in young adult literature.
+Caroline's Grandma Irene reflects the once prevalent but still existing Catholic practice of encouraging Catholics to marry Catholics, mainly to safeguard the Catholic partner's freedom to continue to practice their religion and also to ensure that children are also raised as Catholics - a requirement for a Catholic marriage.
+It is to be pointed out, that Muslims also have a similar practice when it comes to marriages.

 Overall, In A Perfect World is a timely novel that explores both the differences and similarities between a Muslim and a post-Christian culture through the eyes of two young people.